Understanding Naloxone and Narcan

 - People on rotating opioid medication regimens.

-- People who abuse prescription opioids or use heroin or other illicit synthetic opioids.
+- People who abuse prescription opioids or who use heroin or other illicit synthetic opioids.

-- People with OUD, especially those who have completed opioid detox or have completed treatment that does not include maintenance with methadone, buprenorphine, or naltrexone.
+- People with OUD, especially those who have completed opioid detox or treatment that does not include maintenance with methadone, buprenorphine, or naltrexone.

 - Those who have been recently discharged from emergency medical care following an opioid overdose.

 - People who have recently been released from prison and have a history of opioid abuse/OUD.

 Additionally, the American College of Obstetricians and Gynecologists has advised that, although naloxone might contribute to fetal stress, naloxone is recommended for pregnant women in the case of overdose to help save the woman’s life.13 The Centers for Disease Control and Prevention (CDC) says that pregnant women can safely be administered low doses of naloxone under physician supervision.12

 It’s important to remember that naloxone is only effective for opioid overdose, so it won’t reverse overdose on other nonopioid drugs.12,14 If someone displays signs of opioid overdose but it’s not clear whether their symptoms are caused by opioids, naloxone should be administered.
 Naloxone is effective for overdoses on opioids whether or not they are used in combination with other sedatives or stimulants, and naloxone will not cause harm if the person hasn’t used opioids.12,14